The Archons and the Attention Economy

 · social (money, influence, ratings);

-· interworld (streams of pneuma).
+· interworld (currents of pneuma).

-The system is aimed at the maximum retention of attention with minimal inner dynamics, tension of awareness, and human development.
-Economic analogies can also be extended to how the energy of attention is produced and spent.
-In this sense, one can speak of “attention inflation,” in which impressions are “printed,” like ordinary currency.
-It is well known that the more certain stimuli are “printed,” the “cheaper” each stimulus or experience becomes.
-Therefore the system of “milking” low-tonic pneuma has to behave practically the same way as an economy under monetary inflation: it has to shout louder and flash brighter, more intensely, and more colorfully in order to keep getting the same response.
+Economic analogies can be extended to the ways in which the energy of attention is produced and expended.
+In this sense one can speak of an “inflation of attention,” in which impressions are “printed” like ordinary monetary resources.
+It is well known that the more certain stimuli are “printed,” the “cheaper” a stimulus — or an experience — becomes.
+Therefore the system of “milking” low-tonic pneuma is forced to behave almost exactly as an economy under monetary inflation: it has to shout ever louder and flash ever more brightly, intensely, and colorfully in order to keep receiving the same response.

-And this, of course, entails direct losses for the “Archontic economy,” in which the value of depth and duration of experiences is devalued by increasing the quantity of events, news, topics, and conflicts.
+Accordingly, Archontic policy is precisely a kind of managed inflation, in which the depth and duration of experiences are devalued by increasing the quantity of events, news, topics, and conflicts.

-At the same time, attention, as a “universal currency,” is often forced to “work on credit”: subscriptions, series, feeds, and endless games are built as “debt repayment schedules,” when a person in advance gives away part of their future time/attention in exchange for a guaranteed flow of small pleasures.
+At the same time, attention, as a “universal currency,” is often forced to “work on credit”: subscriptions, series, feeds, endless games are arranged as “debt repayment schedules,” in which a person, in advance, gives away a portion of future time/attention in exchange for a guaranteed stream of small pleasures.

-In this sense, resistance to heimarmene can also be expressed in economic analogies and strategies.
-Attention requires investment, the aware choice of precisely those things that make them less a battery in someone else’s system of consumption, and more a being that determines which worlds will be born and sustained by their attention.
-Another strategy of resistance may be the cultivation of the “white zones” of attention mentioned above, those types of activities that are consciously not amenable to direct monetization or “digitization” (practices/prayers/meditations, walks in nature, time with loved ones, “handicraft” creativity and similar “cozy” actions), as personal “reserves” to which the Archontic market has no access.
+Another strategy of resistance may be the cultivation of the “white zones” of attention mentioned above: those kinds of activity that consciously do not yield to direct monetization or “digitization” (practices/prayers/meditations, walks in nature, time with loved ones, “handicraft” creativity, and similar “warm” actions) as personal “sanctuaries” to which the Archontic market has no access.

 Good day.